 - Pi Kappa Lambda National Music Honor Society

 International endeavors on her own have included conferences of the College Music Society (CMS).
 Kyriakos enjoys giving lecture-recitals on her dissertation topic, Clairières dans le ciel by Lili Boulanger.
 Her most recent international presentation on this subject was given in Buenos Aires at the CMS Biennial International Conference.
 She also values performing new music composed by her colleagues in composition.
-The summer of 2017 included new composition recital performances in Sydney, Australia with CMS, as well as Kuala Lumpur, Malaysia, at Sunway University.
+Highlights of new composition recitals were in Sydney, Australia with CMS, as well as Kuala Lumpur, Malaysia, at Sunway University.

 Kyriakos also frequents performing at the Music by Women Festival at the Mississippi University for Women including a recent collaboration with composer, Jerry Casey.
 She has enjoyed working with her husband, composer and pianist/organist, Brian Henkelmann, featuring his own works at the National Association of Teachers of Singing Southern Region Conference.
-At present she is working with composer, Dr. Thomas McKenney on a new set of songs for soprano and electronics.
+Last spring was the premier of a new set of songs for soprano and electronics by Dr. Thomas McKenney.

-On the home front, Kyriakos helps her daughter, Nina Henkelmann with her piano practicing and has been teaching her how to drive.
+On the home front, Kyriakos spends time with her teenage daughter, Nina Henkelmann, helping with her piano practicing and driving.
 Distractions from the cat, three dogs and wandering strays are always welcome.

 F: (870) 972-3932